Mariaamy/Scrollytelling-on-ocean-pollution/README.md

 - milles@stud.ntnu.no
 - mathiakk@stud.ntnu.no

+Within this project, we're using Visual Studio Code as the main technology for implementing the different development components.
+For reference, the HTML contains the structures of the page.
+The SCSS (Sass) contains styling, compiled into CSS.
+Lastly, the JavaScript is applied for the purpose of the on-scroll animations to be put into effect.

 The project is maintained and contributed to by Marianne Mytting, Mille Dishington and Mathias Kvarsvik Kvalvåg.